Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Methodology

 \subsection{Machine learning}

-Machine learning (ML) is a subset of artificial intelligence designed to model a given set of data.
+Machine learning (ML) is a subset of artificial intelligence designed to model a given dataset.
 ML approaches have been proven to be successful at processing and extracting essential information from large amounts of data and can get rid of the problem of model bias \cite{Ntampaka:2019udw}, while also being very effective in testing the consistency of the dataset model independently and also for searching tensions or systematics.

+In the context of GW physics, ML can be a good ally since it can tackle challenges that upcoming GW astronomy is fronting \cite{Aggarwal:2020olq,Hannam:2013pra} such as a fast and systematic method to characterize properly the signal and the detector, accurate reconstructions of GW signals and a correct estimate of their statistical and systematic errors, and can help to improve and be more sensitive to different searching techniques such as matched-filtering \cite{Sathyaprakash:1991mt}, cross-correlation methods \cite{Klimenko:2015ypf} and time-coincident detection of coherent excess power between several detectors \cite{Allen:1997ad}.

+ML algorithms have been used to improve the sensitivity of ground-based GW detectors, to reduce and characterize non-astrophysical detector noise and also it has been applied for fast determinations of parameter estimation \cite{George:2017pmj,Gabbard:2017lja}.
+See Ref.~\cite{Cuoco:2020ogp} for a review on several ML methods.
+ML is able to process GW signals on real-time, for example the algorithm named Deep Filtering \cite{George:2016hay} based on neural networks has been created for parameter estimation, reaching a similar performance compared to matched-filtering but faster.
+In the last few years ML techniques have also been applied with success for glitch classification \cite{Zevin:2016qwy}, earthquake prediction \cite{Coughlin:2016lny} and to supplement existing Bayesian methods \cite{Graff:2011gv}.
+It is worth also mentioning the recent progress of neural networks in producing in a fast manner one and two dimensional marginalised Bayesian posteriors \cite{Chua:2019wwt} for GW parameter estimation, showing how ML can give results very similar to Bayesian statistics \cite{Gabbard:2019rde}.

+Neural Networks (NN) have been also tested on open data, for example in Ref.~\cite{Miller:2019jtp} the authors searched for a gravitational wave signal from an isolated neutron star from a remnant of GW170817.
+NN were applied as well in continuous gravitational waves from unknown spinning neutron stars \cite{Dreissigacker:2019edy} and for gravitational-wave transients associated with gamma-ray bursts \cite{Abbott:2020yvp}.
+Other applications, general reports and reviews for the use of GW data analysis with ML can be found in Refs.~\cite{Lin:2020aps,Huerta:2020xyq,Coughlin:2020pbb,Huerta:2019rtg,Allen:2019dkq,Foley:2019evo,Lightman:2006rp}.

-In what follows we will describe two particular classes of ML methods, the Genetic Algorithms (GA) and the Gaussian Processes (GP).
+In what follows we will describe two particular classes of ML methods, the Genetic Algorithms (GA) and the Gaussian Processes (GP) which we use to perform our analysis.
+One of the advantages of the GA against other symbolic regression methods, such as Neural Networks, is that the GA provides analytical functions that describe the data provided.
+In our paper we have also used the GP to compare our results with the GA, but it is beyond the scope of our paper to compare all of the different symbolic regression ML approaches.